kubernetes-retired/external-storage/docs/demo/hostpath-provisioner/README.md

 $ kubectl delete pod hostpath-provisioner pod "hostpath-provisioner" deleted
 ```

+## Running multiple provisioners and giving provisioners identities

+You must determine whether you want to support the use-case of running multiple provisioner-controller instances in a cluster.
+Further, you must determine whether you want to implement this identity idea to address that use-case.

+The library supports running multiple instances out of the box via its basic leader election implementation wherein multiple controllers trying to provision for the same class of claims race to lock/lead claims in order to be the one to provision for them.
+This prevents multiple provisioners from needlessly calling `Provision`, which is undesirable because only one will succeed in creating a PV and the rest will have wasted API calls and/or resources creating useless storage assets.
+As described above in the `hostPath` example, configuration of all this is done via controller parameters.

+There is no such race to lock implementation for deleting PVs: all provisioners will call `Delete`, repeatedly until the storage asset backing the PV and the PV are deleted.
+This is why it's desirable to implement the identity idea, so that only the provisioner who is *responsible* for deleting a PV actually attempts to delete the PV's backing storage asset.
+The rest should return the special `IgnoredError` which indicates to the controller that they ignored the PV, as opposed to trying and failing (which would result in a misleading error message) or succeeding (obviously a bad idea to lie about that).

+In some cases, the provisioner who is *responsible* for deleting a PV is also the only one *capable* of deleting a PV, in which case it's not only desirable to implement the identity idea, but necessary.
+This is the case with the `hostPath` provisioner example above: obviously only the provisioner running on a certain host can delete the backing storage asset because the backing storage asset is local to the host.

+Now, actually giving provisioners identities and effectively making them pets may be the hard part.
+In the `hostPath` example, the sensible thing to do was tie a provisioner's identity to the node/host it runs on.
+In your case, maybe it makes sense to tie each provisioner to e.g. a certain member in a storage pool.
+And should a certain provisioner die, when it comes back it should retain its identity lest the cluster be left with dangling volumes that no running provisioner can delete.

 ## Extras
 So as we can see, it can be easy to write a simple but useful dynamic provisioner.
 For something more complicated here are some various other things to consider...